getchip/PocketCHIP-Docs/source/includes/_making.md

 ### Relays
 Relays are special hardware bridges used to switch higher voltage electronics, protecting CHIP from the high voltages that would destroy it.
 Using a relay board is programmatically no different from using switches.

-### Continuous sensors (temperature, pots, FSR, photoresistor, etc)
-To learn about using analog sensors, see the [ADC section](#Analog to Digital conversion)

 ## Expanding GPIO
 If you don't need to drive an LCD, you can use those pins for more, faster GPIO if you want to.
 These are the pins numbered 13-40 on U13 to act as GPIO to increase the number of available GPIO pins.
 Documentation on this process is forthcoming!

 ![Pinout diagram for CHIP](images/chip_pinouts.jpg)

-## Analog to Digital conversion
+## Analog to Digital Conversion
-Pin 9 on header U14 provides a link for analog to digital conversion.
+Pin 9 on header U14 provides a link for analog to digital conversion (ADC).
 There is no driver for this link yet.
+ADC is used to read continuous sensors (temperature, pots, FSR, photoresistor, etc)

 ![Pinout diagram for CHIP](images/chip_pinouts.jpg)